-During his lifetime, Malcolm X emerged as one of the most influential leaders of the civil rights movement thanks to his candor, intellect, and incredible his way with words.
-But the traits that made him an icon of militant advocacy — and his belief that black people should secure their freedom and equality "by whatever means necessary" — also garnered him plenty of enemies, both black and white.
+During his lifetime, Malcolm X emerged as one of the most influential leaders of the civil rights movement thanks to his candor, intellect, and his incredible way with words.
+But the traits that made him an icon — and his belief that Black people should secure their freedom and equality “by whatever means necessary” — also garnered him plenty of enemies, both Black and white.

 Malcolm X's Early Experiences With Racism